kaihuchen/articles/LMMissues/index.md

 # Navigating the Pitfalls of Vision Language Models

 Let me tell you a story about how a winning Claude-3 lose an *image classification debate* to GPT-4V, due to its weak personality.
 It is also about a *cougar on house deck*, and how AI could mistaken it as just a dog.

 ## Introduction

-A multimodal LLM (i.e., a LMM or MLLM) such as OpenAI's GPT-4V or Anthropic's Claude-3 can recognize a wide range of object classes, while also incorporating contextual information to achieve a kind of real-world visual common sense, which makes it extremely powerful for use in complex application domains such as autonomous vehicles, home robot, etc.
+A multimodal LLM (i.e., a LMM or MLLM) such as OpenAI's GPT-4V or Anthropic's Claude-3 can recognize a wide range of object classes, while also incorporating contextual information to achieve a kind of real-world visual common sense, which makes it extremely powerful for use in complex application domains such as autonomous vehicles, home robot, etc. See [some relevant studies HERE](https://github.com/kaihuchen/AutonomousBackseatDriver/blob/main/README.md)

 However, contextual information could also lead an LMM to incorrect decision, and different models may also behave differently.